Blood type: Hemolytic disease of the newborn (HDN)

 A pregnant woman may carry a fetus with a blood type that is different from her own.
 Typically, this is an issue if a RhD negative mother has a child with a RhD positive father, and the fetus ends up being Rh positive.
 In those cases, the mother can make IgG blood group antibodies.
-This can happen if some of the fetus' blood cells pass into the mother's blood circulation (e.g., a small fetomaternal hemorrhage at the time of childbirth or obstetric intervention), or sometimes after a therapeutic blood transfusion.
-This can cause hemolytic disease of the newborn (HDN) in the current pregnancy and/or subsequent pregnancies.
+This can happen if some of the fetus's blood cells pass into the mother's blood circulation (e.g., a small fetomaternal hemorrhage at the time of childbirth or obstetric intervention), or sometimes after a therapeutic blood transfusion.
+This can cause hemolytic disease of the newborn (HDN) in the current pregnancy or subsequent pregnancies.
 Sometimes this is lethal for the fetus; in these cases it is called hydrops fetalis.
 If a pregnant woman is known to have anti-D antibodies, the RhD blood type of a fetus can be tested by analysis of fetal DNA in maternal plasma to assess the risk to the fetus of Rh disease.
 Cell-free DNA testing can determine the fetal RHD genotype in a sample of material plasma after 10 weeks of gestation.
 One of the major advances of twentieth-century medicine was to prevent this disease by stopping the formation of anti-D antibodies by D-negative mothers with an injectable medication called Rho(D) immune globulin.
 Antibodies associated with some blood groups can cause severe HDN, others can only cause mild HDN and others are not known to cause HDN.